Nuro obtains DMV permit to test driverless delivery vehicles in San Francisco Bay Area

 The vehicles can only travel up to 25 miles per hour and must operate in fair weather conditions on streets with a speed limit of no more than 35 miles per hour, according to the DMV.

-“Given current shelter-in-place orders, and our top priority of keeping our own workforce safe, we will be actively engaging in logistical planning for the day public roads testing can begin,” wrote Nuro CEO David Estrada in a blog post.
+“Given current shelter-in-place orders, and our top priority of keeping our own workforce safe, we will be actively engaging in logistical planning for the day public roads testing can begin,” wrote Nuro chief legal and policy officer David Estrada in a blog post.
 “Our first plan is to make free deliveries to select customers in Mountain View and the surrounding area.
 This will allow us to launch a formal delivery service in partnership with local brands and retailers.
 The next step in the California regulatory process will be to apply for a full statewide commercial deployment permit to bring our services to California residents throughout the state.”

 Nuro is the second company to receive a driverless permit in the state after Alphabet’s Waymo.
 The DMV approved regulations allowing for light-duty autonomous delivery vehicles weighing less than 10,001 pounds on December 16, 2019.